 This means such young offenders will spend the rest of their lives in prison with no potential for release back into society.
 For those facing this prospect, life really does mean life.
 In the US between 1980 and 2005: 43,621 juveniles were arrested for murder, 109,563 for rape and 1,240,199 for aggravated assault.

-More recent figures from the Office and Juvenile and Justice Prevention indicates juvenile arrests for violent crimes has seen a decrease of 29% between the years of 2006 and 2011.
+More recent figures from the Office and Juvenile and Justice Prevention indicate juvenile arrests for violent crimes have seen a decrease of 29% between the years of 2006 and 2011.

 Looking around the world, similar numbers can be found in Panama, the Philippines, Kazakhstan, Paraquay, Cuba and Belarus.
 In 2009, the US had the 3rd highest rates of murder committed by juveniles and ranked 14th in the murders per capital committed by juveniles (Stimson and Grossman, 2009).
 There is no doubt that juvenile crime in the United States is a problem.

 A juvenile life without parole sentence is generally reserved for the most serious of crimes and is not a sentence handed down lightly.
 The majority of youth crime is dealt with within the juvenile justice system in the State the crime was committed.

 For a life without parole sentence to be proposed, this is not for adolescents breaking and entering, destroying property or stealing handbags.
 This is capital murder, mass murder, serious sexual offenses and ultimately the kinds of crimes you could say only adults would commit.
 The fact that forty-three States plus the District of Columbia and the Federal Government have this policy does indicate a level of support for its existence.

 According to Amnesty International, the perception that those who receive such sentences are offenders with a history of criminal activity and who were the perpetrators of very serious criminal acts is inaccurate.

 - for 59% of juveniles who received a life without parole sentence, it was their first ever offense